danryan/overwatch-client/README.md

 ## Help!

 All commands provide a contextual help menu.
-Apped `--selp` to the end of any command or subcommand to bring up its specific help menu.
+Append `--help` to the end of any command or subcommand to bring up its specific help menu.

 ## Main command